Inca Trail in Ecuador

-One of the best attractions offer by this community is the guided horseback riding tours through the Inca Trail.
+One of the best attractions offered by this community is the guided horseback riding tours through the Inca Trail.
 The riding service is offered from the communal house to the Culebrillas lagoon.
 This is a different way to experience the Qhapaq Ñan.

 Comuna de Azuay